totallylegitbiz/totallylegitcoin/doc/unit-tests.md

-Compiling/running legitcoind unit tests
+Compiling/running totallylegitcoind unit tests
 ------------------------------------

-legitcoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.
+totallylegitcoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.

 To compile and run the tests:

 	cd src
-	make -f makefile.unix test_legitcoin  # Replace makefile.unix if you're not on unix
+	make -f makefile.unix test_totallylegitcoin  # Replace makefile.unix if you're not on unix
-	./test_legitcoin   # Runs the unit tests
+	./test_totallylegitcoin   # Runs the unit tests

 If all tests succeed the last line of output will be:
 `*** No errors detected`